dsikar/BT0417C-configuration/README.md

   mySerial.write("AT+BAUD7");
 ```

 and make a note of the baud rate code number, in this case **7**, which corresponds to baud rate 57600.
-For a full list see the [AT Command Set] (http://mdfly.net/Download/Wireless/BT0417C_ATcommand.pdf) at MDFLY.
+For a full list see the [AT Command Set] (http://mdfly.net/Download/Wireless/BT0417C_ATcommand.pdf).

 **Do not change the baud rate code number for the time being**.